Caroline House Mixed Use Development – North Yorkshire

 Fruition IT took tenancy of office accommodation within 1 York Place, a Grade II listed 19th century former textile building.
 Bowman Riley was commissioned to design the company’s office interiors and provide space planning following our successful completion of the building’s refurbishment for the landlord, Glenntrool Asset Management.

 Creative and contemporary open plan office spaces were designed to complement this vibrant, young company.
-A unique breakout space and flexible meeting spaces were designed to meet the clients needs.
+A unique breakout space and flexible meeting spaces were designed to meet the client’s needs.
 Light and airy spaces were created with a feature concrete ceiling and exposed services.

-East Village marketing and management building – East London
+East Village Developments – East London

 Bowman Riley Architects developed the designs for two new buildings in the East Village, Stratford.